leonardopddv/job_finder/README.md

 # job_finder
- A platform for devs to look for job opportunities
+ A platform for devs to look for job opportunities - in progress